kris-brown/CombinatorialEnumeration.jl/README.md

 ## Wishlist
 - [x] Generate models of a theory by a variant of [the chase](https://en.wikipedia.org/wiki/Chase_(algorithm)) that deliberately produces models that are not initial.
-- [x] Store model progress in a Postgres database
 - [ ] Test properties of the various theories in the `data/sketches/` directory
 - [ ] Automatically convert the `EqTheories` (intuitively declarable through wiring diagrams from the `@program` macro, see `src/old/ATP/WD.jl`) into the finite limit theories of `src/Sketch.jl`.
 - [ ] Use `@threads` to parallelize many parallelizable aspects of the code.